OfficeDev/office-js-docs-pr/docs/reference/manifest/scopes.md

+---
+title: Scopes element in the manifest file
+description: ''
+ms.date: 10/09/2018
+---

 # Scopes element

 Contains permissions to Microsoft Graph that the add-in needs.
 The Office Store uses the Scopes element to create a consent dialog box.
 When users install the add-in from the Store, they are prompted to grant the add-in the specified permissions to the user's Microsoft Graph data.